 BIO

-Ayumi serves as a member of UNESCO’s International Consultative Group of Experts for Closing the Gender Gap in Science and as a Council Member of the Global Future Council for Advanced Manufacturing and Value Chains at the World Economic Forum.
-She is a sought-after international speaker, regularly invited to share her insights at major conferences and events, including the World Economic Forum, UNESCO, TEDx, LEAP, the UN ESCAP Summit, and more.
-She has also lectured at institutions such as Johns Hopkins University, Sciences Po, and École des Ponts.
+Ayumi serves on UNESCO’s International Consultative Group of Experts for Closing the Gender Gap in Science and the World Economic Forum’s Global Future Council on Advanced Manufacturing and Value Chains.
+She regularly speaks at major international forums including the World Economic Forum, TEDx, LEAP, and the UN ESCAP Summit, and lectures at institutions such as Johns Hopkins University, Sciences Po, and École des Ponts.

-Born in Brazil to a Brazilian mother and Japanese father, Ayumi’s early experiences in South Africa during apartheid influenced her commitment to challenging discrimination and promoting equity.
+Born in Brazil to a Brazilian mother and Japanese father, with formative years in South Africa during apartheid, Ayumi’s personal experience with inequality drives her commitment to equity in technology.
 She began her career in technology in 2008 as a self-taught coder, which led to the founding of Women in Tech® Global in 2018.

-Ayumi is currently pursuing an Executive Doctoral Business Administration at École des Ponts Business School, focusing her research on tech diplomacy and the digital divide.
-She was named one of Forbes France’s 40 Women for 2023.
+Currently pursuing an Executive Doctorate in Business Administration at École des Ponts Business School (Institut Polytechnique de Paris), her research focuses on tech diplomacy and the digital divide.
+Named one of Forbes France’s 40 Women for 2023, Ayumi exemplifies the integration of professional excellence and personal commitment, championing the vision that technology should serve humanity’s highest aspirations while ensuring equitable access for all.

 Awards and Recognitions